ColetteChang/colettechang.github.io/_posts/2025-05-11-how-to-save-money-best-shows-nyc.md

 ---
 layout: post
 title: "How to Save Money and See the Best Shows in NYC 🎭💸"
-date: 2024-06-09
+date: 2025-05-11
 author: Colette Chang
 categories: [Travel & Life]
 tags: [New York, Broadway, Opera, Ballet, Theater, Discounts]
 ---

 The greatest thing about living in NYC for me is that you can often enjoy world-class performances at an affordable price.
-As someone who averages 2–3 shows per week and scores up to 5 lottery tickets weekly, I've explored the best ways to enjoy Broadway, opera, ballet, and more — without breaking the bank.

 Here are the platforms and tricks I use to consistently find great deals:

 ---